 Oct 1, 2018 - Sep 30, 2019

 |2021||Oct 1, 2019 - Sep 30, 2020||Jan 1, 2021 - Dec 31, 2021|

 |2022||Oct 1, 2020 - Sep 30, 2021||Jan 1, 2022 - Dec 31, 2022|

-Average hours worked per week for temporary faculty who are not classified as Clinical or Research faculty include 1 hour of prep time for each credit hour that is taught plus 2.0 hours of office time for a total of 4 hours (calculated up to a maximum of 40 hours per week).
-A faculty member teaching 10 credit hours in an applicable semester would have a 40 hour average for the weeks of the semester.
+Average hours worked per week for temporary faculty who are not classified as Clinical or Research faculty includes 1 hour of prep time for each credit hour that is taught plus 2.0 hours of office time for a total of 4 hours (calculated up to a maximum of 40 hours per week).
+A faculty member teaching ten credit hours in an applicable semester would have a 40-hour average for the weeks of the semester.

-If an employee is terminated during the measurable year and is rehired during the 26 weeks following the termination, then the prior employment time will be included for counting purposes or eligibility for insurance coverage.
+If an employee is terminated during the measurable year and is rehired during the 26 weeks following the termination, then the University Benefits Office will include the prior employment time for counting purposes or eligibility for insurance coverage.
 Breaks longer than 26 weeks will result in the person being treated as a new hire.

-If an employee becomes eligible for insurance due to the standard measurement period and elects coverage, the insurance will commence on the 1st of January following the measurable period.
+If an employee becomes eligible for insurance due to the standard measurement period and elects coverage, the insurance will commence on Jan 1 following the measurable period.

 If a newly hired temporary employee becomes eligible for insurance due to their initial measurement period, University Benefits will offer coverage, and if elected, coverage will begin on their 13th month of employment.